ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 When you create your VDC and it is in **Available** status, you can enable or disable fast provisioning from the **Summary** tab on the VDC details page.

+### Linked clones
+{: #tenant-plan-deploy-fast-provisioning-linked}

+A linked clone is a snapshot of a VM that shares virtual disks with the parent VM in an ongoing manner.
+This conserves disk space and allows multiple VMs to use the same software installation.
+Linked clones make it easier to create unique VMs for individual tasks.
+Linked clones are also easier to share among Support and Development teams who need access to the same virtual disks.

+The disadvantage of a linked clone is that it must maintain access to the parent VM.
+The VM that first created the clone cannot be deleted unless all linked clones are also deleted.

+### Full clones
+{: #tenant-plan-deploy-fast-provisioning-full}

+A full clone is a complete and independent copy of a VM and operates separately from the original parent VM.
+Because they do not share virtual disks with the original parent VM, full clones generally perform better than linked clones.
+However, they also take longer to create than linked clones. ‍

 ## Network settings
 {: #tenant-plan-deploy-network}